ericz99/custom-forum/README.md

 - npm run client-install => to install client side stuff
 - npm install the main directory => to install backend stuff
 - to run both client + server same time please run => npm run dev
-- if you're planning to deploy to heroku => please make a .env file to input your mongoURI, and SECRET_OR_KEY in the "MAIN DIR FOLDER" => then follow heroku guide to deploy the applicaton
+- if you're planning to deploy to heroku => please follow some guide to deploy of heroku.

 # Questions? or Bug report?

 - Please make an issue in the repo, and I'll do my best to fix it!
-- If you think you can solve it then, please do so!
-- Other then that, please search online to get the answer you want!

 # Why am I doing this project?
 And what's it for?